 Does Gundersen offer Wi-Fi access?

 We have free highspeed wireless internet access at the following locations:

 - Onalaska Clinic

-It is important to note that Gundersen minimizes latex items in the organization but we are not entirely latex-free.
+Gundersen is latex-aware and provides a safe environment minimizing the risk of latex exposure for patients, families, visitors and employees.
+It is important to note that while we limit latex items in the organization, we are not entirely latex-free.